Biomaker/Gametophyte-Fern-photography-2018/Results.md

 The DSLR is probably not so good as it might overheat the sensor. <br>
 I think 1080p is probably enough. <br>
 Most technical videos that I have the patience to watch are under 5 minutes long, and if they don't get my attention in under 16 seconds, I turn them off and try a different one. <br>
+http://tv.adobe.com has tutorials on how to use premiere pro. <br>
+VLC media player can be used to record what's happening on the computer screen, e.g. Helicon Focus processing. <br>

 ## printable pdf tutorials